aserto-dev/aserto-node/README.md

 ## Directory

-The Directory APIs can be used to get or set object instances and relation instances.
+The Directory APIs can be used to get, set or delete object instances, relation instances and manifests.
 They can also be used to check whether a user has a permission or relation on an object instance.

 ### Directory Client